 - Inpatient Core File: This inpatient discharge-level file contains a sample of hospital discharge records from participating States.
-The unit of observation is an inpatient stay record. - o This file is available in all years of the NIS. - Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the diagnostic and procedure information in the HCUP databases.
-The unit of observation is an inpatient stay record. - o This file is available from 2005 to 2015 and not available beginning with 2016 data. - Linkage between the Inpatient Core File and the Diagnosis and Procedure Groups File - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core File and the Diagnosis and Procedure Groups File. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core File and the Diagnosis and Procedure Groups File. - Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.
+The unit of observation is an inpatient stay record. - This file is available in all years of the NIS. - Diagnosis and Procedure Groups File: This discharge-level file contains data elements derived from AHRQ software tools based on the diagnostic and procedure information in the HCUP databases.
+The unit of observation is an inpatient stay record. - This discharge-level file is available from 2005 to 2015; and is available again beginning with 2018 data, when data elements derived from the Clinical Classifications Software Refined (CCSR) for ICD-10-CM diagnoses are added.
+This file is not available from 2016-2017 because the ICD-10-CM/PCS versions of the AHRQ tools were still under development. - o Linkage between the Inpatient Core File and the Diagnosis and Procedure Groups File - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core File and the Diagnosis and Procedure Groups File. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core File and the Diagnosis and Procedure Groups File. - Disease Severity Measures File: This discharge-level file contains information from two different sets of disease severity measures.
 Information from the Severity File is to be used in conjunction with the Inpatient Core File.
-The unit of observation is an inpatient stay record. - This file is available beginning with the 2002 NIS. - Linkage between the Inpatient Core File and the Disease Severity Measures File - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core File and the Disease Severity Measures File. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core File and the Disease Severity Measures File. - Hospital File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
-The unit of observation is the hospital. - This file is available in all years of the NIS. - Linkage between the Inpatient Core File and the Hospital File - Prior to the 2012 NIS, the HCUP hospital identifier (HOSPID) provided the linkage between the NIS Inpatient Core File and the Hospital File. - Beginning with the 2012 NIS, the NIS hospital number (HOSP\NIS) provides the linkage between the NIS Inpatient Core File and the Hospital File.
+The unit of observation is an inpatient stay record. - o This file is available beginning with the 2002 NIS. - o Linkage between the Inpatient Core File and the Disease Severity Measures File - Prior to the 2012 NIS, the HCUP unique record identifier (KEY) provided the linkage between the Core File and the Disease Severity Measures File. - Beginning with the 2012 NIS, the unique NIS record number (KEY\NIS) provides the linkage between the Core File and the Disease Severity Measures File. - Hospital File: This hospital-level file contains one observation for each hospital included in the NIS and contains weights and variance estimation data elements, as well as linkage data elements.
+The unit of observation is the hospital. - This file is available in all years of the NIS. - Linkage between the Inpatient Core File and the Hospital File - Prior to the 2012 NIS, the HCUP hospital identifier (HOSPID) provided the linkage between the NIS Inpatient Core File and the Hospital File.

+Beginning with the 2012 NIS, the NIS hospital number (HOSP\NIS) provides the linkage between the NIS Inpatient Core File and the Hospital File.
 The HOSP\NIS values are reassigned each year, so they cannot be used to link hospitals across years.